 What struck brands the most was the industry's collaborative, innovative, and transparent approach to cotton production, reinforcing Australia's leadership in the global cotton market.

-Iconic Australian rural brand RB Sellars' CEO, Jim Gall, a wool producer himself, attended the tour and was impressed by the industry's scientific advancements and its ability to "walk the talk."
+Propel Group's (home to iconic Australian brand RB Sellars) CEO, Jim Gall, a wool producer himself, attended the tour and was impressed by the industry's scientific advancements and its ability to "walk the talk."

 PHOTO: Landcare Australia's Rob Porter helps Camp Cotton delegate plant a tree as part of the Biodiversity Project at the Kahl Family farm.